wiggitywhitney/mcp-commit-story/fictional-user-story.md

-Sarah's Engineering Journal Journey
+Bonnie's Engineering Journal Journey

 The Developer

-Sarah is a senior software engineer at a fintech startup.
+Bonnie is a senior software engineer at a fintech startup.
 She's been coding for 10 years, but recently noticed she's losing track of her work's narrative.
 "Why did I make that architecture decision three months ago?" became a frustrating refrain during code reviews.

 One Minute In

-Sarah runs mcp-journal init after reading about the tool on Hacker News.
+Bonnie runs mcp-journal init after reading about the tool on Hacker News.
 She installs the git hook and makes a small commit.

 ### 3:15 PM — Commit e4b7c9a